nawww83/lfsr/README.md

 Bit scaling of LFSR hash is done by adding **salt**.

 ## Random number generation principles
-We have two LFSR pairs, one has $p=17$, another has $p=19$.
+We have two LFSR pairs, one has $p=17$, the other has $p=19$.
 For example, lets consider the first pair.
-We can control an LFSR generator by some **sawtooth generator**:
+We can control the LFSR generator using a **sawtooth generator**:
 $$i = (i + 1) \mod q.$$

-Here $i$ - output of sawtooth generator with the period $q < p$.
-We start with some $i = i_0$ - the initial sawtooth state.
-It is better to choose $q$ such the LFSR period $T = p^m - 1$ is not divisible by the sawtooth generator period $q$.
-In this case we will visit all possible $i$ when LFSR has some **fixed** non-zero state, and the total period will be maximal and equal to $(p^m-1) \cdot q$.
+Here $i$ - the output of the sawtooth generator with period $q < p$.
+We start generation from some initial value $i = i_0$.
+It is better to choose the sawtooth period $q$ so that the LFSR period $T = p^m - 1$ is not divided by that period.
+In this case we will visit all possible $i$ when the **fixed non-zero** LFSR state is repeated, while the total period of the system will be maximum and equal to $(p^m-1) \cdot q$.

-Observations have shown when we control LFSR by sawtooth generator, we will have some sequence of LFSR periods $T_j$, $j = [0..q-1]$ such the sum of the periods is equal to the total period.
-The interesting property is the inner periods $T_i$ are like some random numbers, so we can reset sawtooth generator after the **fixed** LFSR state has been acheived $q-1$ times exactly, not $q$.
-In this case each sawtooth-controlled LFSR will have the period which is equal to the sum of $T_j$, $j=[0..q-2]$.
-This period is slightly smaller than $(p^m-1) \cdot q$.
-Each LFSR will have their own period; frequently, that $4$ periods has unit (or small) Greatest Common Divisor and, therefore, the total period will be equal to the multiplication of all periods.
-It is possible to choose the sawtooth initial states quickly, such the GCD will be equal to $1$.

-At each step (work cycle), the states of all LFSR generators are XORed and form $16$-bit output.
-After $4$ steps a $64$-bit number is formed as actual Random Generator output.
+Observations have shown that driving the LFSR generator by a proper sawtooth generator results in a sequence of $q$ LFSR **pseudo-random periods** $T_j$ such that their sum is equal to the total period of the system:
+$${T}_{total} = \sum\_{j=1}^{q} T_j = (p^m-1) \cdot q.$$

+This allows the saw generator to be reset when $q-1$ periods are reached, skipping the last one.
+Thus, we will obtain a certain random period of the "LFSR + Sawtooth" system under consideration, slightly less than the maximum:
+$${T}_{sub} =  = \sum\_{j=1}^{q-1} T_j < (p^m-1) \cdot q.$$

+This will make it possible to combine several such subsystems into a common system with an increasing period.
+The GCD of these periods will most likely be small or even equal to one.
+If necessary, you can select the initial state of the sawtooth generator so as to achieve a unit GCD.

+The $64$-bit generator output is generated after $4$ work cycles, accumulating 16-bit states obtained after XORing the cells of all LFSR generators.

-The total period of proposed sawtooth-controlled LFSR Random Generator is $77...79$ bits approximately (the period is a random value with relatively small variance).
+The total period of the proposed LFSR generator controlled by the sawtooth generator is $77...79$ bits: the period is a random value with relatively small variance.

-The average chi-square value is $255$ as expected.
+The average byte-wise chi-square value is $256$ as expected.